Royal Rumble (2011): Reception

 Royal Rumble received positive reviews, most notably from Arda Ocal and Jim Korderas of Right After Wrestling on SIRIUS Radio 98, who called it one of the best Royal Rumble matches in recent memory.

 SLAM!
 Wrestling writers Dale Plummer and Nick Tylwalk shared similar compliments to the event, praising the short, though crowd-pleasing appearances of Kevin Nash and Booker T. Overall, they also awarded the event a score of 8.5/10.
 The event received 476,000 buys, up from the previous year's 465,000.

 Aftermath

 In April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.
 In August, the brand split was dissolved, thus the 2011 Royal Rumble was the last Royal Rumble held during the first brand extension.
 However, the brand split would be reinstated in July 2016.
-Additionally, the 2011 Royal Rumble has thus far been the only Royal Rumble to have a 40-man Royal Rumble match.
-Only one other Royal Rumble match has had more participants, which was the 50-man Greatest Royal Rumble match held at the Greatest Royal Rumble event in April 2018.
-Although similar and although the match had the same rules, it is not part of the Royal Rumble's PPV chronology.
+Additionally, the 2011 Royal Rumble has thus far been the only Royal Rumble match at the annual event to have 40 participants.
+Only one other Royal Rumble match has had more participants, which was the 50-man Greatest Royal Rumble match held at the standalone Greatest Royal Rumble event in April 2018.
+Although similar and although the match had the same rules, it was not part of the Royal Rumble's PPV chronology.